josephcagle/LasersInc.nvim/README.md

 I originally envisioned a full-scale story mode, perhaps involving a corporation that sells lasers.
 There's probably also room for some vim-based humor and 4th-wall breaking.

+Eventually, the core of the game could potentially be split off into its own vim-based terminal game engine project.